naorz/stocks-ws/README.md

 ## Functionalities

-### 1. Connect to the WebSocket

-Implement the logic in the client component to establish a connection to the WebSocket server.
-Ensure the connection remains open to continuously receive updates.

-### 2. Fetch and Display Stocks
+### 1. Fetch and Display Stocks

-Upon establishing the WebSocket connection, fetch the initial list of stocks from the server and display these stocks on the screen.
+fetch the initial list of stocks from the server and display these stocks on the screen.

-### 3. Subscription Management
+### 2. Subscription Management

-Allow users to subscribe or unsubscribe to specific stocks by interacting with the UI elements representing each stock.
+Allow users to subscribe to specific stock/stocks by clicking it.
 The subscription data should be sent to the WebSocket server in the following format:

 ```json
 {